tdharris/pam-integrations/README.md

 ### Pre-requisite certificate steps
 I have mapped over a locally generated certificate for consistency between containers.
 - Containers that use the manually created certificate: `MySQL, MariaDB, Postgres`.
-- Containers that automatically generate their own self-signed certificate: `MSSQL`
+- Containers that automatically generate their own self-signed certificate: `MSSQL, OpenLDAP`
 - Currently unknown SSL default state: `Oracle`
 #### To generate the self-signed certificate with a provided utility script:
 ```